-Figure 6-1: ACEmanager: LAN > DHCP/Addressing
+Figure 6-1: ACEmanager: LAN > DHCP/Addressing > General

-Field Description

-General

-Lease Timer (seconds) The amount of time the DHCP client is given for the use of the IP address (in seconds) Options are: 120-4294967295-Number of seconds the IP address is leased for.
+Field Description General Lease Timer (seconds) The amount of time the DHCP client is given for the use of the IP address (in seconds) Options are: 120-4294967295-Number of seconds the IP address is leased for.
 If you want to set the value to "infinity", enter 4294967295 (equivalent to 136 years).
 The actual maximum value depends on the maximum supported by your DHCP client.
 The default lease time is 86400 seconds (24 hours).

-Field Description which have been enabled.
-By default, only the Ethernet and USBNET Interfaces are enabled. s VLAN if configured and Wi-Fi if it is configured as Access Point (LAN) or Both (AP + Client) and Interface The physical interface port or VLAN ID Note: If Wi-Fi is bridged to Ethernet, "Ethernet/Wi-Fi" is displayed.
+LAN Address Summa • hich have been enabled.
+By default, only the Ethernet and USBNET Interfaces are enabled. /LAN if configured and Wi-Fi if it is configured as Access Point (LAN) or Both (AP + Client) and Interface The physical interface port or VLAN ID Note: If Wi-Fi is bridged to Ethernet, "Ethernet/Wi-Fi" is displayed.
 Device IP The IP address of the AirLink gateway for the specified interface port.
 By default, this is set to 192.168.13.31 for Ethernet,192.168.17.31 for Wi-Fi, and 192.168.14.31 for USB/net.
 Subnet Mask Subnet mask indicates the range of device IP addresses that can be reached directly.
 Changing this limits or expands the number of clients that can connect to the AirLink gateway.
 The default of 255.255.255.0 means that 253 IP addresses can connect to the AirLink gateway.
 Uses 192.168.13. as the first three octets of the IP address if the gateway IP is 192.168.13.31.
 Note: Do not use the same IP addresses/subnet mask for WAN and LAN connections.
 For example, you cannot have 192.168.13.0/24 as a LAN subnet if the WAN the gateway is connecting to is using 192.168.13.0/24.
 Access WAN Appears if the interface is configured to allow connected device(s) access to the Internet Note: Internet access cannot be disabled for Ethernet or Wi-Fi hosts.
-DHCP Mode Indicates whether or not the interface has a DHCP server enabled to provide dynamically allocated IP addresses provided to connected devices Note: The DHCP server can only be disabled for Ethernet and VLAN.
+DHCP Mode Indicates whether or not the interface has a DHCP server enabled to provide allocated IP addresses provided to connected devices.
+The DHCP Mode state Ethernet can be Auto, Server, or Relay.
+The DHCP Mode status for USB or Wican be Server or Relay.
+Note: The DHCP server can only be disabled for Ethernet and VLAN.
 Starting IP Ethernet DHCP pool starting IP address (DHCP low address) Ending IP The ending IP for the interface (DHCP high address).
 If the starting and ending IP are the same, there is a single address in the pool and only one connected device receives an IP address from the DHCP server for that interface.
 Some interfaces, such as USB, can only have a single device connection.
 For others, statically assigned IP addresses in the same subnet, but outside of the DHCP pool, can still connect and use the gateway in the same way as a DHCP connected device.